kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 kubectl -n kubesphere-system get svc
 ```

-The output may look as follows:
+The output is similar to this:

 ```shell
 NAME       TYPE            CLUSTER-IP      EXTERNAL-IP     PORT(S)              AGE